 Deducting Legal Fees

 Finally, to what extent can you deduct the legal fees incurred in connection with the divorce?
 In general, since a divorce is a “personal” undertaking, the legal fees are nondeductible.
 However, as you can readily see from this discussion, many complex tax issues can be involved in a divorce.
 And a fee paid for tax advice (including setting up the support arrangement), is deductible as a miscellaneous itemized deduction.
 (This means it’s added to other items in this category, if any, e.g., investment expenses, and is deductible to the extent the total exceeds 2% of adjusted gross income.)

-To get a tax deduction for the part of your legal fee that represents tax advice, it's important to have your attorney indicate on his or her bill to you what portion represents tax-related service.
-If your attorney merely submits a bill "for legal services rendered" you may have difficulty convincing IRS how much, if any, is deductible.
-Other legal fees in connection with divorce that may save you taxes include costs to collect alimony payments (but not costs to resist collection).
+To get a tax deduction for the part of your legal fee that represents tax advice, it’s important to have your attorney indicate on his or her bill to you what portion represents tax-related service.
+If your attorney merely submits a bill “for legal services rendered” you may have difficulty convincing IRS how much, if any, is deductible.
+When it comes to your divorce in Florida, other legal fees that may save you taxes include costs to collect alimony payments (but not costs to resist collection).
 Also, if legal work is involved in getting marital assets, the part of fee allocable to the property can be added to its basis.
 This can save you tax when the property is disposed of.